 Conflict Resolution Minnesota (CRM) is a non-profit organization of alternative dispute professionals.
 Their mission is “to advance the profession of conflict resolution to more effectively help individuals, organizations, and communities manage and resolve conflict.”
-CRM is a chapter of the Association for Conflict Resolution.

 You need not be an attorney to become a member of the Minnesota State Bar Association’s Alternative Dispute Resolution Section.